-Alternative 1 construction activities would produce emissions that would exceed the SCAQMD daily threshold for NOx.
-As a result, Alternative 1 would produce significant levels of NOx emissions under NEPA and CEQA.
+When compared to the baseline, emissions from Alternative 1 construction activities would not produce emissions that would exceed the SCAQMD daily thresholds for any emissions.
+Therefore, impacts would be less than significant. for NO\.
+As a result, Alternative 1 would produce significant levels of NO\ emissions under NEPA and CEQA.

 Mitigation Measures (MM).
-The following are the applicable and feasible POLA Sustainable Construction Guidelines that Alternative 1 would implement to reduce criteria pollutant emissions from proposed construction equipment and activities.
+Although not required, the following are the applicable and feasible POLA Sustainable Construction Guidelines that Alternative 1 would implement to further reduce criteria pollutant emissions from proposed construction equipment and activities.
 Since proposed construction activities would finish prior to 2011 when the Guidelines specify the next tier of additional emission controls, there are no other feasible measures that would further reduce criteria pollutant emissions from construction of Alternative 1.

-MM AQ-2.1: Fleet Modernization for Construction Equipment.
+MM AQ-2.1: Fleet Modernization for Construction Equipment Standards.
 Construction equipment shall adhere to the following requirements:

+- 1. Idling shall be restricted to a maximum of 5 minutes when not in use. - 2.
+The following emission standards shall be met:

+Construction equipment shall incorporate, where feasible, emissions savings technology such as hybrid drives

+Prior to and including December 31, 2011 specific fuel economy: All on-site mobile diesel-powered construction equipment greater than 50 Hp, except derrick barges and marine vessels shall meet the Tier 2 emission standards as defined in the USEPA Nonroad Diesel Engine Rule (USEPA 1998).
+In addition, all construction equipment greater than 50 Hp shall be retrofitted with a CARB-certified Level 3 diesel emissions control device.

+- 3. Idling shall be restricted to a maximum of 5 minutes when not in use. - 4.
+The following emission standards shall be met:

+From January 1, 2012 through December 31, 2014: All off-road dieselpowered construction equipment greater than 50 horsepower (hp) Hp shall meet Tier-2-3 emission nonroad emission standards, at a minimum and shall be retrofitted with a CARB-certified Level 3 diesel emissions control device.

-- 1. Construction equipment shall incorporate, where feasible, emissions savings technology such as hybrid drives and specific fuel economy standards. - 2.
-Idling shall be restricted to a maximum of 5 minutes when not in use. - 3.
-The following emission standards shall be met: - i.
-All off-road diesel-powered construction equipment greater than 50 horsepower (hp) shall meet Tier-2 nonroad emission standards, at a minimum. - ii.
-All construction equipment shall be outfitted with Best Available Control Technology (BACT) devices certified by CARB. - iii.
-Any emissions-control device used by the Contractor shall achieve emissions reductions no less than what could be achieved by a Level 2 or Level 3 diesel emissions control strategy for a similar-sized engine as defined by CARB regulations. - iv.
+i.
+From January 1, 2015 on: All off-road diesel-powered construction equipment greater than 50 Hp shall meet Tier 4 emission nonroad emission standards, at a minimum-All construction equipment shall be outfitted with Best Available Control Technology (BACT) devices certified by CARB.

+Any emissions control device used by the Contractor shall achieve emissions reductions no less than what could be achieved by a Level 2 or Level 3 diesel emissions control strategy for a similar-sized engine as defined by CARB regulations.

+ii.
 A copy of each unit's certified Tier specification, BACT documentation and each unit's CARB or SCAQMD operating permit, shall be provided at the time of mobilization of each applicable unit of equipment.

-The above "Tier Specifications" measures shall be met, unless one of the following circumstances exists and the contractor is able to provide proof that any of these circumstances exists:
+The above "Tier Specifications" measures This mitigation measure shall be met, unless one of the following circumstances exists and the contractor is able to provide proof that any of these circumstances exists: